 Supreme Court Rules Table of Contents

 (1) Scope.
-The provisions of this rule shall apply only to proceedings in which the parties are ordered to participate in mediation under RSA 461-A:7 and RSA 458:15-a, including brought-forward cases under either statute.
+The provisions of this rule shall apply to proceedings in which the parties participate in court-connected mediation under RSA 461-A:7 and RSA 458:15-c, including reopened cases under either statute.

-(3) Disclosure of Fees.
-Before mediation starts either the court or the mediator shall provide the parties a written agreement to mediate disclosing both the set fee, and in RSA 458:15-a cases and in RSA 461-A cases that do not qualify as indigent, the hourly fee for any time after the 5 hours.
-This disclosure of both fees shall be in at least size 12 font.
-Before mediation begins, the agreement to mediate shall be signed by the parties, the mediator, and if present, counsel.
+(4) Disclosure of Fees.
+Before mediation begins, the mediator shall provide the parties a written mediation agreement disclosing both the set fee of $300, which includes the first four hours of mediation services and up to one hour of administrative work related to the mediation, and the hourly fee for any time that exceeds the five hours.
+This disclosure of both fees shall be prominently displayed.
+Before mediation may begin, the mediation agreement shall be signed by the parties, the mediator, and if present, counsel.

 $ 10,001 – $ 15,000 $ 20 hour

 $ 15,001 – $ 20,000 $ 25 hour

 $ 20,001 – $ 30,000 $ 35 hour

 $ 30,001 – $ 35,000 $ 45 hour

 $ 35,001 – $ 40,000 $ 55 hour

 $ 40,001 – $ 50,000 $ 65 hour